 Davis Bacon.
 Davis-Bacon applies to Second Component PBRA conversions to the same extent it would apply if the conversion were a PBV conversion.
 See PIH Notice entitled “Applicability of Davis-Bacon Labor Requirements to Projects Selected as Existing Housing Under the Section 8 Project-Based Voucher Program – Guidance,” in 80 Federal Register 12511, March 9, 2015.

 Under-occupied Units Converting to PBRA.
-If at the time of conversion, an eligible family assisted under the HAP contract is occupying a unit that is larger than appropriate because of the family’s composition, the family will be permitted to continue to occupy the unit until such time as an appropriate-sized unit becomes available in accordance with 24 CFR § 880.605.
+If at the time of conversion, an eligible family assisted under the HAP Contract is occupying a unit that is larger than appropriate because of the family’s composition, the family will be permitted to continue to occupy the unit until such time as an appropriate-sized unit becomes available in accordance with 24 CFR § 880.605.
 When an appropriate-sized unit becomes available, the family living in the oversized unit must move to the appropriate-sized unit within a reasonable amount of time.
 This protection to single persons who are elderly or disabled, regardless of the unit size.
-Residents of under-occupied units that are single individuals who are not elderly or disabled cannot be included in the HAP contract.
+Residents of under-occupied units that are single individuals who are not elderly or disabled cannot be included in the HAP Contract.

 Physical Inspection for PBRA.
-Under current regulations at 24 CFR Part 5 Subpart G, a unit covered under a PBRA HAP contract must meet the Uniform Physical Condition Standards (UPCS) before assistance can be paid on behalf of a household.
-Under RAD, however, only after the PBRA HAP contract is executed, HUD will order a REAC inspection of the project to ensure conditions meet the UPCS.
+Under current regulations at 24 CFR Part 5 Subpart G, a unit covered under a PBRA HAP Contract must meet the Uniform Physical Condition Standards (UPCS) before assistance can be paid on behalf of a household.
+Under RAD, however, only after the PBRA HAP Contract is executed, HUD will order a REAC inspection of the project to ensure conditions meet the UPCS.
 HUD is waiving and establishing this alternative requirement to 24 CFR Part 5 Subpart G.

 Choice Mobility.
 HUD seeks to provide all residents of covered projects with viable Choice-Mobility options.
 Owners that are applying to convert the assistance of a project to PBRA are required to provide a Choice-Mobility option to residents of covered projects (through a voucher agency willing to provide vouchers to covered projects) in accordance with the following:

 Resident Eligibility.
-Residents have a right to move with tenant-based rental assistance (e.g., Housing Choice Voucher (HCV)) the later of (a) 24 months from date of execution of the HAP or (b) 24 months after the move-in date.
+Residents have a right to move with tenant-based rental assistance (e.g., Housing Choice Voucher (HCV)) the later of (a) 24 months from date of execution of the HAP Contract or (b) 24 months after the move-in date.

 Voucher Inventory Turnover Cap.
 Recognizing the limitation on the availability of turnover vouchers from year to year, the voucher agency would not be required, in any year, to provide more than one-third of its turnover vouchers to the residents of Covered Projects.
 While a voucher agency is not required to establish a voucher inventory turnover cap, if implemented the voucher agency must create and maintain a waiting list in the order in which the request from eligible households were received.